India’s Global Capability Centers Market Estimated to Reach US$110 Billion by 2030

 India’s GCC market outlook to 2030

-GCCs are the backbone of India’s IT and business services industry.
-A report by global consultancy EY predicts that India’s GCC market could reach US$110 billion by 2030, up from US$46 billion at present.
+India hosts over 50 percent of the world’s GCCs and is the most preferred destination to set up these offshore business and innovation centers.
+Global consultancy EY predicts that India’s GCC market could reach US$110 billion by 2030, up from US$46 billion in 2023.
 Another report, the “GCC 4.0 – India redefining the globalization blueprint”, estimates an increase in market size of over 33 percent, to reach US$60 billion by FY 2025.

 Market size and growth drivers

-As of 2022, India accounted for 55 percent of the world’s operational GCC centers.
+In 2022, India accounted for 55 percent of the world’s operational GCC centers.
 It is expected that India will witness the establishment of approximately 320 new GCCs by 2025, as many companies venture into setting up their first global centers abroad.

 The expansion of GCCs in India is mainly driven by engineering and R&D services, which contribute to 56 percent of the total revenue share.
 The factors behind this growth are India’s skilled talent pool, supportive business and policy environment, and advancing infrastructure.